Hardware: Computing Cluster

 SSH, SFTP or NOMACHINE protocols.
-The Wifi connection also provides
+The Wi-Fi connection also provides

 access to outside Internet resources like web pages and e-mail.

-successful and data was safely delivered to their home institution.
+was successful and data was safely delivered to their home institution.
 After

-two weeks an e-mail is sent to remind users about scheduled deleting of their
+this period an e-mail is sent to remind users about scheduled deleting of their

 data and then in two days the data is automatically deleted from the GM/CA